-You don’t have any time when you’re an adult because you’re working.
+You don’t have time when you’re an adult because you’re working.
 But you got a lot of energy and a lot of money.
-Then when you’re old, you have a lot of money and a lot of time, but not much energy.
-So how do you make the most out of all three of those stages?
+Then when you’re old, you have a lot of money and time, but not much energy.
+So how do you make the most out of all three stages?
 You start valuing currencies beyond money!
 This book opened my eyes to traveling, starting a business, and going for it.
 The main point of this book is valuing other currencies beyond money.

 - Enjoy your life and give more time for enjoyment.
 Celebrate every success and failure to make dynamic life.